Take the FIRST Tech Challenge!

 Do coaches/mentors need to have a technical background?

 A technical background is helpful, but not necessary.
 Mentors can be brought in to help with the technical aspects of the team.
-Coaches must be willing to acquire some basic knowledge of programming and robot building.
+Coaches must be willing to acquire some basic knowledge of coding and robot building.
 The FIRST Tech Challenge Mentor Manual, available on the FIRST HQ site, is a great resource which provides a foundation of knowledge and ideas designed to assist mentors in all aspects of the program.

 Where do teams meet?